eugenia1984/portfolio/README.md

 │   │   ├── About.astro
 │   │   ├── Contact.astro
 |   |   └── ...
-│   ├── content/
-│   │   ├── projects/
-│   │   │   ├── project-1.md
-│   │   │   ├── project-1.md
-│   │   │   └── ...
-│   │   └-- config.ts
-│   ├── layouts/
-│   │   ├── Layout.astro
-│   ├── pages/
-│   │   ├── index.astro
-│   ├── tests/
-│   │   ├── index.spec.ts
 ├── package.json
-├── astro.config.mjs
+├──
 └── ...
 ```

-Astro looks for `.astro`, `.md` or `.mdx` files in the `src/pages/` directory.
-Each page is exposed as a route based on its file name.

-`src/components/` is where we put any Astro components and similarly `src/layouts/` for layouts.
+`src/components/` is where I put any components and similarly `src/layouts/` for layouts.

 Images can be placed in `src/images/`.

-Blog and documentation content are created as collections of Markdown or MDX files in `src/content`.

 Any static assets, eg. images, can be placed in the `public/` directory.